-- 3. Confidential information held in the secure archives may be consulted subject to the following conditions: - only those persons identified by name or by office in the accompanying document drawn up when the confidential information was deposited shall be authorised to consult that information; - the application to consult confidential information must be submitted to the CIS, which shall transfer the document in question to the secure reading room; - the procedures and conditions governing the consultation of confidential information set out in Article 7 shall apply.
+3. Confidential information held in the secure archive may be consulted subject to the following conditions:

+- (a) only those persons identified by name, by function or by office in the accompanying document drawn up when the confidential information was deposited shall be authorised to consult that information; - (b) the application to consult confidential information shall be submitted to the CIU, which shall transfer the document in question to the Secure Reading Room; and - (c) the procedures and conditions governing the consultation of confidential information set out in Article 10 shall apply.